National Healthcare Law

 As the House of Representatives prepares to debate landmark health care reform legislation, amendments to the bill are becoming available.

 The most recent include a second version of a substitute amendment sponsored by Republican Leader John Boehner and an amendment sponsored by Rep. John Dingell (D-MI) related to increasing insurance coverage in states that do not have high risk pools.
-As we obtain copies of proposed amendments, we will continue to post them here.

 November 3, 2009